Per Stirpes: The Estate Planning Decision You Can’t Ignore

 In Conclusion

-If you’re staring at the little per stirpes checkbox when you set up your next retirement account, pat yourself on the back.
+If you’re staring at the’per stirpes’ checkbox when setting up your next retirement account, pat yourself on the back.

-To summarize, if you’re assigning your children as your primary beneficiary and their children (your grandchildren) are well into their 30s – and capable of managing their own finances – then checking the per stirpes box may be an easy decision.
+To summarize, if you are naming your children as your primary beneficiaries, and your grandchildren (their children) are well into their 30s and capable of managing their own finances, then selecting the per stirpes option may be a straightforward decision.

-If your grandchildren are minors, then working with a financial planner and estate attorney to design a custom plan might be the prudent option.
+If your grandchildren are minors, it may be prudent for them to work with a financial planner and an estate attorney to design a customized plan.

 The bottom line is that per stirpes should not be ignored.

-It’s a critical piece of the retirement planning process that deserves to be reviewed every year, at minimum.
+It’s a critical component of the retirement planning process that deserves to be reviewed at least annually.